robatwilliams/openai-excel-functions/README.md

 > Create OpenAI chat completions from Excel formulas

-Developer oriented Excel add-in that provides `=OAI.CHAT_COMPLETE()` and helpers.
+Developer oriented Excel add-in that provides `=OAI.CHAT_COMPLETE()` to call the completions API, and helpers.
 Use the power of spreadsheets for prompt engineering, prompt decomposition, prototyping systems, and more.

 ## Why this add-in